-The Inclusion Project Fellowship provides upper level students the opportunity to work on a range of TIP projects, including the following:
+The Inclusion Project Fellowship provides second- and third-year law students the opportunity to work on the following projects:

 Project Fellows must be able to commit to the Fellowship for the full academic year.
 Fellows receive a stipend of $750 per semester (fall and spring).
 The stipend is paid upon successful completion of the projects for each term.

 Eligibility/Criteria: Candidates must have a demonstrated commitment to racial justice; excellent research and writing skills; mature judgment; and the ability to meet deadlines and to work with diverse groups/constituencies.
-Fellows must also promise to maintain complete confidentiality with respect to the litigation and related activities.
+Fellows must also promise to maintain complete confidentiality with respect to any litigation-related research.

 Application: Applicants should send a statement of interest, resume, a writing sample, and the names of two references to Professor Elise Boddie (email@example.com).